bonnieho/BAMazon/README.md

 ===================

-A value for total profit of each department is displayed in a `total_profit` column and is calculated on the fly using the difference between `over_head_costs` and `product_sales`. `total_profit` is generated dynamically and is not stored in the database:
+A value for total profit of each department is displayed in a `total_profit` column and is calculated on the fly using the difference between `over_head_costs` and `product_sales`.
+*Total Profit is generated dynamically and is not stored in the database*:

 ![Bamazon Supervisor display table of product sales by dept](screenshots/_11_bamazon_SUPERVISOR_table_product_sales_by_department.png)